Bills' Von Miller to miss rest of season after knee surgery

 Miller then closed by saying, "All love and respect" before adding the phrase, "Don't blink, baby," which he and Bills receiver Stefon Diggs have repeatedly used during times of adversity this season.

+"We're extremely, we're truly sad for him.
+We're a better team when he's playing, there's no doubt about that," said quarterback Josh Allen, who spoke to Miller after his operation.
+"We wish he was out there with us, and we're praying for him.
+But the only way is forward.
+Guys are going to step up and as collective leaders come together and diminish his absence as much as possible."

 The Bills made a major splash in March by upgrading their middling pass rush by signing Miller to a six-year contract in free agency.
-The 33-year-old Miller is the NFL's active leader in sacks with 123 1/2 and he leads the Bills with eight sacks this season.
+Miller is the NFL's active leader in sacks with 123 1/2 and he leads the Bills with eight this season.

 Miller is a two-time Super Bowl champion, who signed with Buffalo a little more than a month after helping the Los Angeles Rams win the title by beating Cincinnati.
 Miller spent his first 10-plus years in Denver before being traded to Los Angeles last season.